comichron-data/widget/README.md

 ## Config Settings

-Config settings are attributes on the container element that you add to your page (step 3 of Quickstart).
+Config settings are attributes on the container element (container element is from step 3 of Quickstart).

 Purpose | Attribute | Allowed values | Required? | Default
 --------|-----------|----------------|-----------|--------